-Still if you feel you need detailed information on the steps you need to follow then below is the information which will come handy while you are working on your motorcycle:
+Still, if you feel you need detailed information on the steps you need to follow then below is the information which will come handy while you are working on your motorcycle:

 Before the servicing, make sure you have your motorcycle service manual booklet handy.
-The reason why it is so important is because it has all the information in close details.
+The reason why it is so important is that it has all the information in close details.
 The service book will guide you about all the tools that you may require for opening certain panels of your bike, also it has the details regarding the time of replacement of certain spare parts such as clutch plates, spark plugs, and most importantly the service intervals of your bike.
 It will inform you regarding the spare parts which need urgent replacement as per your current usage or distance reading on your odometer.
-For example, there is no need to change spark plugs or air filters during first 10,000 kms in most of the bikes but still service centers insist that you replace the same, why?
+For example, there is no need to change spark plugs or air filters during the first 10,000 km in most of the bikes but still service centres insist that you replace the same, why?
 No other reason apart from sheer profit and easy money.

-Apart from the spare parts you will also need a paddock stand on which your motorcycle will be parked while getting serviced.
+Apart from the spare parts, you will also need a paddock stand on which your motorcycle will be parked while getting serviced.
 It is not advisable to park the bike on the side stand as it will restrict proper oil drainage from the engine and will only make the servicing procedure tricky.